-The demons are, of course, only Jack, Maurice, and Robert with painted faces.
+Oh, wait, it's only Jack, Maurice, and Robert with painted faces.
 They run up to the fire and grab some of the burning sticks.

-Two of the “savages” say, “The chief has spoken,” (sounds like Jack is declaring himself the new chief) and then they all run off again.
+Two of the "savages" say, "The chief has spoken" (sounds like Jack is declaring himself the new chief), and then they all run off again.

-Ralph notes that they all look like they’re having fun, and wouldn’t it be nice to join them…
+Hm, says Ralph.
+Looks like they're having fun, and wouldn't it be nice to join them…

 We're back to Simon again.